jbenet/juan.benet.ai/ipfs/content/about.md

 # Juan Benet

-## Bio

-Juan is a computer scientist, engineer, and entrepreneur.
-He is obsessed with knowledge.
-Currently, he is building tools to assist Knowledge distribution (learning) and discovery (science).
-Previously, he cofounded and tech-led Loki Studios, an augmented reality mobile gaming company acquired by Yahoo; and worked with StartX as an EIR.
-Juan studied Computer Science at Stanford University (BS 2010, MS on leave).
+Juan is the founder of [Protocol Labs](https://protocol.ai), a research, development, and deployment company.
+He created [IPFS](https://ipfs.io), a decentralized web protocol, and [Filecoin](https://filecoin.io), a decentralized storage network.
+He is obsessed with knowledge, science, and technology.